Vic-Lib/bookreader/README.md

 * Apache PDFBox, a [Java PDF library](https://pdfbox.apache.org/).

+* My Java code behind pdfbox_search.jar on [github](https://github.com/leslie-lau/fulltextsearch)

 ---

 ## Additional Info
 To better understand the job of `search_inside.php` I will provide a short demo/walkthrough below.
+Running `search_inside.php` will call `pdfbox_search.jar`, so it may be worth having a look at it's Java code in this [repo](https://github.com/leslie-lau/fulltextsearch).
 I will perform a run on a local file.
 In the live version, the shell command will be passed to you through BookReader.
-The output of the file should look similar to [this](https://openlibrary.org/dev/docs/api/search_inside).
+The output of the file should match BookReader's [search api](https://openlibrary.org/dev/docs/api/search_inside).

 Here is the result for entering the command on a local file `test.pdf` and searching for the text `Ancient`:
 ```